-To help replenish the good bacteria in your gut, you can take a high quality probiotic supplement like this Deep Immune Optimum Probiotic which supports good bacteria and works to crowd out bad bacteria.
+To help replenish the good bacteria in your gut, you can take a high-quality probiotic supplement like this Prebiotics and Probiotic with Whole Food Enzymes which supports good bacteria and works to crowd out bad bacteria.

 Fermented foods are also important in helping to populate the gut with healthy bacteria.
 Greek yoghurt, tempeh, miso, kefir, sauerkraut and kimchi are good examples.
 (If you’re unable to find kefir or kimchi at your grocery store, try looking in the organic or ethnic refrigerated food section, or try your local health food grocery store.)

-You can help to multiply all of the healthy bacteria that probiotics introduce into the gut by feeding that good bacteria with prebiotics.
+You can help to multiply all of the healthy bacteria that probiotics introduce into the gut by feeding that good bacterium with prebiotics.